gerardoanuglo/house-price-predictor/README.md

 <img width="632" alt="Screen Shot 2022-11-08 at 4 21 09 PM" src="https://user-images.githubusercontent.com/85320743/200705244-febe6052-64c6-42c0-842c-b303bc9fd03b.png">

 67 percent is not bad, considering I used one decision tree.
-Lets see how a ensemble regression model performs.
-I will try the Random Forest Regressor Model, which combines predictions from a specified number of decision trees and then averages the predictions to make a more accurate predicition.
+Let's see how an ensemble regression model performs.
+I will try the Random Forest Regressor Model, which combines predictions from a specified number of decision trees and then averages the predictions to make a more accurate prediction.

 <img width="601" alt="Screen Shot 2022-11-08 at 5 02 11 PM" src="https://user-images.githubusercontent.com/85320743/200710449-07c1cd45-1ab4-4149-a068-a8a4184eef30.png">

-A accuracy score of about 85% for the testing set, which is pretty good!
+An accuracy score of about 85% for the testing set, which is pretty good!
 The model only considered the top 10 features correlated to SalePrice.
 Now lets see if adding a few more features will improve the model.

 ## Optimizing the Random Forest Regression Model